Armored bulldozer: Israel

 The D9R, the latest generation of D9 bulldozers in IDF service, has a power of 405 to 410 hp and drawbar pull of 71.6 tf.
 It has a crew of two, an operator and a commander.
 It is operated by the TZAMA (צמ"ה = ציוד מכני הנדסי, Mechanical Engineering Equipment) units of the Israeli Engineering Corps.

-The main IDF modification is the installation of an Israeli-made armor kit which provides armor protection to the mechanical systems and to the operator cabin.
-The operator and commander are protected inside an armored cabin ("the cockpit"), with bulletproof windows to protect against bombs, machinegun, and sniper fire.
+The main IDF modification is the installation of an Israeli-made armor kit, which provides armour protection to the mechanical systems and to the operator cabin.
+The operator and commander are protected inside an armoured cabin ("the cockpit"), with bulletproof windows to protect against bombs, machine gun, and sniper fire.
 The IDF also developed a slat armor add-on to deflect RPG rounds.
-The fitted armor package adds roughly 15 additional tons to the production-line weight of the D9.
 The modified D9 bulldozers can be fitted with disparate features, such as crew-operated machine guns, smoke projectors, or grenade launchers.

-The IDF uses the D9 for a wide variety of engineering tasks, including earthworks, digging moats, mounting sand barriers, building fortifications, rescuing stuck, overturned or damaged armored fighting vehicles (along with M88 Recovery Vehicle), clearing landmines, detonating improvised explosive devices and explosives, clearing terrain obstacles and opening routes for armored fighting vehicles and infantry, as well as structures demolition, including under fire.
+The IDF uses the D9 for a wide variety of engineering tasks, including earthworks, digging moats, mounting sand barriers, building fortifications, rescuing stuck, overturned or damaged armoured fighting vehicles (along with M88 Recovery Vehicle), clearing landmines, detonating improvised explosive devices and explosives, clearing terrain obstacles and opening routes for armoured fighting vehicles and infantry, as well as structures demolition, including under fire.

-During the Second Intifada the armored D9 bulldozer was an effective tool against Palestinian fighters, as they were almost impervious to Palestinian weapons and withstood even RPGs and belly charges with more than 100 kg and even half a ton of explosive.
-Therefore, they were used to open safe routes for IDF forces and detonate explosive charges.
+During the Second Intifada the armoured D9 bulldozer was an effective tool against Palestinian fighters, as they were almost impervious to Palestinian weapons and withstood even RPGs and belly charges with more than 100 kg and even half a ton of explosive.
+Therefore, they were used for opening safe routes for IDF forces and detonate explosive charges.
 The bulldozer was used extensively to clear shrubbery and structures which could be used as cover.

+During the Battle of Jenin, armoured bulldozers were used for neutralizing the roadside bombs that would line the alleys of the camp, according to Israeli Military Intelligence.
+About a dozen armoured Caterpillar D-9 bulldozers were deployed, widening alleys, clearing paths for tanks, and detonating booby traps.
+Lieutenant Colonel Ofek Buchris continued to employ extensive use of bulldozers, developing a method to expose IDF soldiers to less risk: first, a bulldozer would ram the corner of a house, opening a hole, and then an IDF Achzarit troop carrier would arrive to disembark troops into the house, where they would clear it of any militants found inside.

-Following several incidents where armed Palestinians barricaded themselves inside houses to prevent house demolition and killed soldiers attempting to breach the entries, the IDF developed "Noal Sir Lachatz" (נוהל סיר לחץ "Pressure Pot Regulation") in which D9s and other engineering vehicles were used to bring them out by razing the houses.
+Following several incidents where armed Palestinians barricaded themselves inside houses to prevent house demolition and killed soldiers attempting to breach the entries, the IDF developed "Noal Sir Lachatz" (נוהל סיר לחץ "Pressure Cooker protocol") in which D9s and other engineering vehicles were used to bring them out by razing the houses.

+The Israeli military would use armoured bulldozers extensively during the Israeli invasion of the Gaza Strip.
+They would also be used to damage infrastructure during the 2024 Israeli military operation in the West Bank.

+In 2003, American peace activist Rachel Corrie was killed by an IDF armoured bulldozer in Rafah while attempting to prevent the destruction of Palestinian homes in the Rafah Refugee Camp.